sis00337/Pycharm-For-Dummies/index.md

 ## Getting Started

 This guide is intended for programming students looking for a professional IDE to take advantage of during their first Python course.
-The guide assumes you have completed the following prerequisites.
+The guide assumes you have completed the above prerequisites.

 Before we get started, make sure you [meet the minimum system requirements](https://www.jetbrains.com/help/pycharm/installation-guide.html#requirements) for PyCharm.